RPi-Distro/vlc/share/lua/README.txt

 ----------------------------------------------------------------
 /!\ NB: this namespace is ONLY usable for interfaces.
 ---
-version(), copyright(), mdate() are available but DEPRECATED for extensions.
-They WILL be dropped in the future.
 ----------------------------------------------------------------
 misc.version(): Get the VLC version string. misc.copyright(): Get the VLC copyright statement.